 One of the most appealing things about Pinterest, is the life expectancy of a pin.
 While a tweet on Twitter or post on Facebook has a very short life span (minutes or hours), pins on Pinterest can last for months.
 You’ll likely see the most engagement in the first week of a pin’s life, but the magical thing about Pinterest, is that a pin can re-emerge months or even years later and regain popularity—thus promoting your blog and driving traffic in the process.
 This is far less likely on Twitter, Facebook or LinkedIn.

-Here are some quick tips on helping to get started with learning to promote your blog on Pinterest:
+Here are some quick tips on helping to get started:

 - Create a business account with Pinterest: Creating a business account allows you to view your account’s analytics and see how your pins perform in terms of impressions & clicks over time.
 This information is pivotal in learning how well you’re promoting your blog on Pinterest.